Topical steroid withdrawal (TSW): what are the symptoms and should you be worried?

-Topical steroid withdrawal is something that can affect anyone who suddenly stops using topical steroids (such as Betnovate Cream, Eumovate Cream, Fucibet cream or Elocon scalp lotion) after having relied on them heavily for an extended period.
+Topical corticosteroid withdrawal can affect anyone who suddenly stops using topical steroids (such as Betnovate Cream, Eumovate Cream, Fucibet cream or Elocon scalp lotion) after having relied on them heavily for an extended period.
 In this article, we’ll cover what it involves, how it can manifest, how you can treat it, and how you can avoid it so you don’t need to deal with it at all.
-Let’s begin.

-Topical steroid withdrawal encompasses some unpleasant symptoms that can appear when the application of a topical steroid is discontinued abruptly after an extended course of treatment — skin that seemed healed (or mostly healed) will suddenly develop issues once more.
-It’s quite rare, and has only been known to affect adults.
-It can last for weeks, months, or even years.
+Topical steroid withdrawal encompasses some unpleasant symptoms that can appear when the application and use of topical steroids are discontinued abruptly after an extended course of treatment — skin that seemed healed (or mostly healed) will suddenly develop issues once more.
+It’s quite rare and has only been known to affect adults, though it can last for weeks, months, or even years.

 If the symptoms are similar to those of the original condition, it can be difficult to tell whether the apparent topical steroid withdrawal is a fresh issue stemming from discontinuation of the treatment, a resurgence of that original condition in the absence of the treatment that was keeping it suppressed, or some combination of the two.

 Topical steroid withdrawal will develop within weeks of ceasing treatment, and will (at least initially) be confined to the area that was being treated.
-If you develop symptoms months after ceasing treatment, or they appear elsewhere on your body, then you’re not suffering from TSW.
+If you develop symptoms months after ceasing treatment, or they appear elsewhere on your body, then you’re not suffering from topical corticosteroid withdrawal.

-There’s no perfect treatment for topical steroid withdrawal, partially because it isn’t fully understood what actually causes it, but also because the application of further treatments in such a situation is only likely to make things worse.
+There’s no perfect treatment for topical steroid withdrawal, partially because it isn’t fully understood what causes it, but also because the application of further treatments in such a situation can worsen the skin disorder.
 Furthermore, resuming the original treatment is a very bad idea and should thus not be considered.